Gastronomic Walks at High Altitude

 Discover how the effort of walking enhances the authentic flavors of the Savoyard terroir.
 A total immersion between snowy peaks and exceptional tables.

-The Art of Mountain Living: More than a meal, a destination
+Mountain Art of Living: More than a meal, a destination

 In this year 2026, the French mountains are no longer just a playground for athletes.
-They have become the epicenter of a culinary pilgrimage where every trail leads to a gustatory discovery.
-From the peaks of Vanoise to the foothills of Mont-Blanc, Savoyard gastronomy asserts itself as a living cultural treasure, combining the harshness of Alpine conditions with the finesse of exceptional products.
+They have become the epicenter of a culinary pilgrimage where every trail leads to a taste discovery.
+From the peaks of Vanoise to the foothills of Mont Blanc, Savoyard gastronomy asserts itself as a living cultural treasure, combining the harshness of alpine conditions with the finesse of exceptional products.

 Each massif has its secrets.
-While the Beaufortain offers us its "Prince of Gruyères", the more remote valleys jealously preserve recipes for traditional dishes passed down from generation to generation.
-For the hiker, arriving at a mountain pasture after a three-hour climb is not just a physical victory, it is the opening of a dialogue with the local producer.
+While the Beaufortain offers its "Prince of Gruyères," more remote valleys jealously preserve recipes of traditional dishes passed down from generation to generation.
+For the hiker, arriving at an alpine pasture after a three-hour climb is not just a physical victory; it's the opening of a dialogue with the local producer.

-"To eat at altitude is to taste the landscape.
-The wild herbs you tread upon are the same ones that flavor the milk of the cows encountered at a bend in the path."
+"Eating at altitude is tasting the landscape.
+The wild herbs you tread upon are the same that flavor the milk of the cows encountered around a bend in the path."

-Explore the pillars of our gastronomy through a selection of unique experiences blending sport and gourmet pleasure.
+Explore the pillars of our gastronomy through a selection of unique experiences blending sport and indulgence.

-Discover the manufacturing cycle, from morning milking to cellar aging.
+Discover the production cycle, from morning milking to cellar aging.

 Foraging